DigvijayPati/java-install/README.md

 # How to insatll java on Linux

-Next, check if Java is already installed:
+check if Java is already installed:
 ```
 java -version
 ```